RatherRude/Elite-Dangerous-AI-Integration/docs/plugins/Development.md

 # Plugin development for COVAS:NEXT

-Wanna build a plugin, to expand on COVAS' features?
+Do you want to build a plugin, to expand on COVAS' features?
 This page will help you get started.

 ## Prerequisites